Mafonso (artist): 1970s—1990s

-In the early 80 presents a group of works entitled "Le grandi strade piene" at the Museum ST.Paul de Vance in Nice theorized in the catalog by Sandra Orienti and Enzo Battarra with a poem by Emilio Villa.
+In the early 80s, he presented a group of works entitled "Le grandi strade piene" at the Museum ST.Paul de Vance in Nice theorized in the catalog by Sandra Orienti and Enzo Battarra with a poem by Emilio Villa.
 In that same year, Sandra Orienti the signals between the emerging Italian artists, in the catalog of Modern Art G. Mondadori Ranked N. 18 along with Enzo Cucchi, Nino Longobardi, Ernesto Tatafiore.